 - A building method—a way to solve a problem, develop a plan, reach a decision, agree on analytics, design a flow, etc.

-- Remaining focused on one issue at a time
+- Remaining focused on one development at a time, lasting from a few hours to a few days

 Success for Both Meetings and Workshops